 What It Means to Pursue the Truth (5)

 What did we fellowship on at our last gathering?
 (God first fellowshipped on the stories of Xiaoxiao and Xiaoji.
 After that, You fellowshipped on what the behaviors that man regards as good represent, You also talked about some of the requirements that God has for man, and there was a particular emphasis on the truth principles that we should understand regarding honoring one’s parents.)
 Last time, we fellowshipped on a topic related to the pursuit of the truth which was most fitting for man’s notions.
 It was also a negative topic, namely the behaviors that are considered right and good according to man’s notions.
 We gave some examples that addressed this topic, and then we gave another few examples of the demands that God has put forward to regulate man’s behavior.
 These were more or less the specific things that we fellowshipped on.
 There were not a lot of big sections to this fellowship, but we discussed many details regarding people’s knowledge, practice, and their understanding of the truth.
 Today, we will take a brief look back at these things.
 Generally speaking, what does man regard as good behaviors?
 Should we not have a conclusion or a broad definition of this?
 Have you come up with a conclusion?
 Have you fellowshipped on these things at gatherings?
 (We have.
 After God fellowshipped with us several times, we were able to see that the good behaviors which man perceives as right are merely a sort of behavior.
 They do not represent the truth, they are just ways for people to disguise themselves.)
 Based on some of the statements that mankind has summarized regarding external behaviors—what, exactly, is the essence of these behaviors?
 Is there a relationship between man’s essence and the external good behaviors of mankind?
 These external good behaviors make people appear very decent and dignified; those who possess them are respected and praised by others, they are highly regarded and give off a good impression.
 Is this good impression consistent with the essence of man’s corrupt disposition?
 (No, it is not.)
 Then, from this perspective, what is the nature of man’s good behaviors?
 Are they not simply surface-level approaches and packaging?
 (Yes, they are.)
 Are these surface-level approaches and packaging the proper manifestations of normal humanity?
 (No, they are not.)
 That is why the behaviors that people regard as right and good within their notions are really just mankind’s surface-level approaches and packaging.
 That is the nature of those behaviors.
-They do not constitute living out normal humanity, nor are they outpourings of normal humanity; they are merely external approaches.
+They do not constitute living out normal humanity, nor are they revelations of normal humanity; they are merely external approaches.
 These approaches cover up man’s corrupt dispositions, they cover up man’s satanic nature essence, and they deceive the eyes of other people.
 People practice these good behaviors in order to win the favor, esteem, and respect of others—such behaviors cannot help people to treat one another with honesty, or to interact with each other with sincerity, let alone to live out human likeness.
-These good behaviors are not approaches that originate in heartfelt honesty, nor are they natural outpourings of normal humanity.
+These good behaviors are not approaches that originate in heartfelt honesty, nor are they natural revelations of normal humanity.
 They do not, in any way, represent man’s essence; they are purely a guise and a false front which man puts on—they are the adornments of corrupt mankind.
 They cover up mankind’s evil essence.
 That is the essence of man’s good behaviors, that is the truth behind them.
 So, what is the essence of the behaviors that God demands from man?
 The last two times we fellowshipped, we mentioned some of the approaches that God demands and what He requires people to live out, with regard to their behavior.
 What did they include?
 (People shall not smoke, or drink alcohol, and they shall not hit or verbally abuse others.
 They shall honor their parents, and have saintly decency.
 They shall not worship idols, commit adultery, steal, misappropriate others’ possessions, or give false witness, and so on.)
 What is the essence of these demands?
 In other words, upon what premise does God make these demands?
 What fundamental condition are they based on?
 Were these demands not put forward within the context and upon the premise that mankind has been corrupted by Satan and that man has a sinful nature?
 And are these demands not within the scope of normal humanity?
 Are they not things that those with normal humanity can achieve?
 (Yes, they are.)
 These demands are put forward entirely based on the fundamental condition that a person with normal humanity can achieve them.
 In this regard then, what is the essence of the behaviors that God demands from man?
 Can we say that it is the true likeness lived out by normal humanity, as well as the bare minimum that normal humanity ought to possess?
 The examples that we have given: that people shall have saintly decency, and restrain themselves, and not be dissolute, that they shall not hit or verbally abuse others, or smoke, drink alcohol, commit adultery, steal, or worship idols, and that they shall honor their parents, and in the Age of Grace, people were also told to be patient, tolerant, and so on—are these demands that God has put forward merely limited to a kind of approach?
 No, God has laid out criteria for how people should live out normal humanity.
 What do I mean by “criteria”?
 I mean the standards of God’s requirements.
 As a person, what do you need to live out in order to possess normal humanity?
 You must fulfill the requirements that God has put forward.
 We only listed a portion of the demands that God has made of man.
 Demands such as not hitting or verbally abusing others, not smoking, drinking alcohol, committing adultery, or stealing, and so on, are things that those with normal humanity can achieve.
 Although these things are inferior to the truth and fall short of the truth, they are some basic standards for evaluating whether or not a person has humanity.

 What was the essence of the behaviors that God demands of man that we have just summarized?
 Living out normal humanity.
 If a person can live out or behave in the ways that God demands, then this person possesses normal humanity in the eyes of God.
 What does it mean to possess normal humanity?
 It means that a person already possesses the behavioral criteria that God demands, and meets the standard of normal humanity, in terms of their behavior, approaches, and what they live out, because they pour forth and live out normal humanity in the way that God demands.
 Can it be put like that?
 (Yes.)
 Regardless of whether a person believes in God or not, regardless of whether they have true faith or not, if they steal from, trick, or take advantage of other people; or if they frequently use filthy language; or if they hit and hurt other people when their own reputation, status, image, or other interests are at stake, without any scruples at all; or if they even go so far as to commit the sin of adultery—if they still have these problems in the way that they live out humanity, especially after they start believing in God, then is their humanity normal?
 (No, it is not.)
 No matter whether you are evaluating nonbelievers or believers, these behavioral standards which God has laid out are merely the lowest and minimum standards for evaluating a person’s humanity.
 There are some people who, after becoming believers, renounce and expend themselves a little, and are able to pay a bit of a price, but never meet the behavioral standards that God has laid out.
 It is clear that people of this sort do not live out normal humanity—they do not even live out the most basic human likeness.
 What does it mean when a person does not live out normal humanity?
 It means that they do not possess normal humanity.
 Because they cannot even meet the standards of requirements that God has for mankind’s behavior in terms of living out humanity, their humanity is very poor, and they can only be given a poor evaluation.
 The minimum standard for evaluating a person’s humanity is to look at whether their behavior meets the standards of requirements that God has set for mankind’s behavior.
 Look at whether, after coming to believe in God, they restrain themselves; whether they have saintly decency in what they say and do; whether or not they take advantage of others when interacting with them; whether they treat their family members and brothers and sisters in the church with love, tolerance, and patience; whether they fulfill their responsibilities toward their parents to the best of their ability; whether they still worship idols when no one is looking, and the like.
 We can use these things to evaluate a person’s humanity.
 Putting aside whether the person loves and pursues the truth, first evaluate whether they have normal humanity—whether their words and behavior meet the behavioral standards that God has set.
 If they do not meet those behavioral standards, then you can evaluate their humanity according to the degree of what they live out, whether it be: average, poor, very poor, or terrible, in that order—this is accurate.
 If a believer shoplifts and pickpockets when they go to supermarkets or public places, if they are sticky-fingered, what kind of humanity do they have?
 (Bad humanity.)
 There are some people who shout abuse and even hit others when something makes them angry.
 Their insults are not fair assessments of another person’s essence, rather, they are arbitrary accusations and they are full of foul language.
 Such people say whatever allows them to vent their hatred, holding nothing back.
 Some people, in particular, say things to their parents, to their brothers and sisters, to their relatives who are nonbelievers, and even to their friends who are nonbelievers, which you would not want to hear, lest it sully your ears.
 What kind of humanity does this sort of person have?
 (Bad humanity.)
 You could also say that they have no humanity.
 Then there are others whose eyes are always fixed on money.
 When these people see someone who has money, who eats well and wears nice clothes, and who has an affluent life, they always want to take advantage of them.
 They are always asking for things from them in a roundabout way, or eating their food and using their things, or borrowing items from them and not returning them.
 Although they have not taken advantage of others in any major way, and their actions do not amount to embezzlement or bribery, these sticky-fingered behaviors of theirs are truly lowly and despicable, and they incur the disdain of others.
 More seriously, there are those who are fixated on the beauty of the opposite sex.
 They frequently make eyes at the opposite sex, and even commit adultery, committing a sin between the sexes.
 Some of these people are single, while others have families—there are even some who engage in adultery despite being of very advanced age.
 Even more seriously, some people try to seduce members of the same sex, and get physical with them.
 It is truly disgusting.
 What is even more unbelievable, are those people who have believed in God for years, but do not believe that the truth is superior to all else or that God’s words accomplish everything.
 These people often visit fortunetellers in secret to have their fortunes told, they burn incense to worship Buddha or other idols, and some even use voodoo dolls to curse other people, or hold séances, and the like.
 Performing these kinds of evil magic is an even more serious issue; people such as these are disbelievers, and they are no different from nonbelievers.
 Regardless of whether the circumstances are minor or severe, once a person has these manifestations, we can say that they are living out humanity in a way that is abnormal and tainted, and that some of their behaviors are even erroneous or absurd—that they are truly sinful behaviors.
 After coming to believe in God, some people dress very provocatively, they place as much importance on looking sexy as nonbelievers, and they follow worldly trends.
 They do not resemble saints at all.
 Some people dress more tastefully when they go to gatherings, but change into the trendy clothes of nonbelievers when they get home.
 From what they are wearing, they do not look like believers; there is no difference between them and nonbelievers.
 They giggle and make a joke out of things; they are extremely self-indulgent and show no restraint.
 Are people such as this living out normal humanity?
 (No, they are not.)
 They pursue worldly trends, and to be sexy, and to attract others, and to make heads turn.
 They spend all day dressing themselves up nicely, and slapping on makeup, trying to attract the opposite sex.
 What these people live out is relatively poor.
 They cannot even restrain themselves in terms of how they dress, speak, and behave, and they do not have saintly decency, so when we evaluate them according to the behavioral criteria that God demands, it is obvious that the humanity they live out is very poor.
 From these concrete examples, we can see that God’s demands regarding people’s behavior and what they live out are completely in line with the demands of normal humanity—so, naturally, those with normal humanity are capable of achieving them.
 What does this statement mean?
 It means that you only possess human likeness, resemble a normal person, and have the minimum level of normal humanity if this is what you live out.
 By looking at the specific details of God’s demands, we can see that living out humanity in this way is not fake, or putting on an act, nor is it tricking others.
 Rather, it is the way that normal humanity should manifest, and the reality that it ought to possess.
 Only those who live out these outpourings of normal humanity possess human likeness, without the slightest bit of trickery.
 People can only gain the respect of others, and live with dignity by living out normal humanity in this way.
 And it is only by living out normal humanity in this way and possessing saintly decency, that people’s normal outpourings bring glory to God.
 Because then, everything you live out will be positive, and the reality of positive things, and it will not be an act.
 You will be living out human likeness in accordance with God’s demands.